tandriamil/clustering-based-ids/README.md

 # clustering-based-ids

-An unsurpervised clustering (K-means, DBSCAN) Intrusion Detection System project
+An unsupervised clustering (K-means, DBSCAN) Intrusion Detection System project.
+It includes an implementation of K-means and DBSCAN (removed because it was written by another student).